 Wales 20mph: reduced speeds, fewer casualties & lower insurance costs

-Reducing the default speed limit on built-up roads in Wales to 20mph has brought multiple benefits.
-Lower speeds have led to 678 (28%) fewer casualties in the twelve months after the national speed limit change with the previous year, including 10 fewer deaths.
+The default speed limit of 20mph on built-up roads in Wales has brought multiple benefits.
+Lower speeds have led to 630 (26%) fewer casualties in the twelve months after the national speed limit change compared with the previous year, including 80 fewer fatal or serious injuries.

 Lower than expected vehicle damage claims has enabled esure Insurance Group to reduce its premiums for Welsh drivers and esure is now committed to reducing policy prices for customers within 3 months of identifying a new 20mph area in the rest of the UK.

-Reducing the default speed limit on built-up roads to 20mph has seen multiple benefits for people in Wales: lower speeds, fewer casualties and reduced insurance premiums.
-The new 20mph speed limit has seen 678 (28%) fewer casualties in the twelve months since September 2023[1] compared with the previous year.
-Lower than expected vehicle damage claims has enabled esure Insurance Group to reduce its premiums for Welsh drivers and esure is now committed to reducing policy prices for customers within 3 months of identifying a new 20mph area in the rest of the UK[2].
+Lower than expected vehicle damage claims enabled esure Insurance Group to reduce premiums for Welsh drivers.
+The firm is now committed to reducing policy prices for customers within 3 months of identifying a new 20mph area in the rest of the UK[2].

-• The drop in casualties of 28% on 20 / 30mph roads compares with a 2% increase on roads with higher speed limits (Fig. 1).
+• The fall in casualties of 26% on 20/30mph roads compares with an INCREASE of 4% on roads with higher speed limits (Fig. 1).

-• Casualty reductions of 28% are in line with those predicted by lower mean speeds (2.4mph[3] overall and 4.3mph on faster roads[4]).
+• Reductions of 26% are in line with those predicted by lower mean speeds (2.4mph[3] overall and 4.3mph on faster roads[4]).

 [1] StatsWales website